 After receiving their failure notice, the first manufacturer was astounded.
 As they see the test results. they went back to the drawing board.
 Within three months, they had reformulated and passed the testing.
-Additionally, another time, a huge carpet cleaning retail supplier had a product that failed the colorfastness testing.
-We’d tested their product on over two dozen fiber types, colors, and constructions of carpet.
-The testing definitely showed their product caused a significant color change in the carpet.
+Additionally, another time, a huge carpet cleaning retail supplier had a product that failed the colourfastness testing.
+We’d tested their product on over two dozen fibre types, colours, and constructions of carpet.
+The testing definitely showed their product caused a significant colour change in the carpet.
 This was a major concern – a big manufacturer with a lot on the line.
 Within a week of the failure notice, the company sent a private jet to Dalton with five of their top executives on board.
 In two months the problem was solved.

 One more example - several years ago, a high-level executive from a major retail chain visited PTL.
 Furthermore, the idea was to look at our testing methods and tour the facility.
 In fact, he was impressed with the lab, and particularly with the Seal of Approval program itself.
 The day after he left, he contacted every one of his suppliers.
 He told them to submit their products for Seal of Approval testing.
 It was a powerful testimony to the value of the program.”
 Professional Testing Labs is located in Dalton, and has an ISO 14025 and NVLAP certificate.
 It provided federally certified test results for all types of flooring manufacturers since 1988.
 In 2009, PTL performed more than 3000 batteries of tests, at an average of five tests per battery.